Erasmus +

 Selection will depend on academic results and/or opinions of teachers (behavior, seriousness, attendance), language skills, motivation of the candidate (personal project, ability to adapt/integrate into a new environment).

 The selection of candidates is based on their academic results from previous years and their motivation.
-This is carried out by teacher-researchers RI relay in faculties and components, between February 7 and March 14, 2025.
+This is carried out by teacher-researchers RI relays / RI referents in the faculties and components, between the September 16 and 26, 2025.

-Selected candidates are then retained subject to passing the May-June exams or the resit session at the end of June, depending on the faculty.
-Find out more from the Erasmus+ exchange managers.
+Selected candidates are then considered subject to passing the May-June exams or the resit session at the end of June, depending on the faculties and components.
+Contact the Erasmus+ exchange managers for more information.

 If your application is selected, you will need to put together your Erasmus+ mobility kit: